cardoo-finance/integration-doc/index.md

 #### Authentication
 All requests to Cardoo API must be authenticated.

-In order to make an authenticated request, include a header containing your token as follows: `Access-Token: YOUR_TOKEN`.
+In order to make an authenticated request, please include a header containing your token as follows: `Access-Token: YOUR_TOKEN`.

 To receive the access token, please, contact us via <sales@cardoo.finance>.